vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/rde-access-control.md

 }
 ```

-Right ACLs refer to a specific right in Cloud Director.
+Right ACLs refer to a specific right in VMware Cloud Director.
 They are used to associate a type-specific right with an ACL.

 #### Access Levels